-Through this program, LLS aims to generate new evidence that can guide policy reform and changes in healthcare practice, in order to mitigate the impact of the social, economic and environmental disadvantages and reduce barriers to care.
-Learn about our 2022 Equity in Access Research Program grantees and their research following this year’s application information.
+Through this program, LLS aims to generate new evidence that can guide policy reform and changes in healthcare practice, in order to mitigate the impact of social, economic and environmental disadvantages and reduce barriers to care.
+Learn about our 2023 Equity in Access Research Program grantees and their research following this year’s application information.

 Key Dates and Deadlines:

 |Deadline to submit Letters of Intent||September 15, 2023 (3PM ET)|